HaikuTeam/animator/QA.md

 Group/ungroup

-I can instantiate the artboard from Moto and ungroup it I can instantiate an artboard with SVG <defs> and ungroup it I cannot ungroup an artboard or SVG that only contains one element I cannot group a selection that contains only one element
+I can instantiate a complex artboard with many elements and ungroup it I can instantiate an artboard with SVG <defs> and ungroup it I cannot ungroup an artboard or SVG that only contains one element I cannot group a selection that contains only one element